SNAPPED: RANKIN 2011

-Temperley has a large celebrity cult following with names such as Sarah Jessica Parker, Demi Moore and Jennifer Lopez all being avid fans of the label.
+Alice has a large celebrity cult following with names such as Sarah Jessica Parker and Demi Moore, as well as royal fans with Kate Middleton and Pippa praising the brand.

 DESIGNER: ANTONIO BERARDI

-Antonio Berardi was born on 21 December 1968 in Grantham, England to Sicilian parents.
-He moved to London to study at St Martin’s College, during this time assisted John Galliano, who influenced his vision and work ethic of staying true to his multi-cultural beliefs.
+Antonio Berardi was born in Grantham, England, to Sicilian parents and moved to London to study at St Martin’s College, where he assisted John Galliano who influenced his vision and work ethic of staying true to his multi-cultural beliefs.

-Berardi draws on his traditional English roots and mixes this with inspiration from his mother’s Sicilian heritage to form a fusion of different cultures.
+Antonio draws on his traditional English roots and mixes this with inspiration from his mother’s Sicilian heritage.
 He appreciates the female form and designs his clothing accordingly.
-His A- list clients include Gwyneth Paltrow and Penelope Cruz.
-Berardi and Victoria Beckham.
+His A- list clients include Gwyneth Paltrow and Penelope Cruz and Victoria Beckham.

 DESIGNER: BETTY JACKSON

 Betty Jackson was born on 24 June 1949 in Bacup, Lancashire.
-She completed her education in Birmingham College of Art in 1971 moving on to work as a fashion illustrator and then design assistant.
+She attended Birmingham College of Art in 1971 and then worked as a fashion illustrator and design assistant.
 She became chief designer for Quorum in London before setting up Betty Jackson Ltd with her husband David Cohen in 1981.